ekohe/wicked_pdf/README.md

 ## A PDF generation plugin for Ruby on Rails

-Wicked PDF uses the shell utility [wkhtmltopdf](http://wkhtmltopdf.org) to serve a PDF file to a user from HTML.
+This version of Wicked PDF uses Chrome Headless (available from version 59) to serve a PDF file to a user from HTML.
 In other words, rather than dealing with a PDF generation DSL of some sort, you simply write an HTML view as you would normally, then let Wicked PDF take care of the hard stuff.

 _Wicked PDF has been verified to work on Ruby versions 1.8.7 through 2.3; Rails 2 through 5.0_